Thomas Erle: Life

 Erle returned home and carried up the mutiny bill on 27 February 1694.
 He was appointed Governor of Portsmouth in July 1694, and held the position until 1712.
-He was returned unopposed for Warham at the 1695 English general election.
+He was returned unopposed for Wareham at the 1695 English general election.
 Erle was again involved in the management of the mutiny bill, he signed the Association, and voted with the Court in March 1696 to fix the price of guineas at 22 shillings.
 In 1696, Erle was made a Major-General.
 He voted for the attainder of Sir John Fenwick on 25 November 1696 and spoke against a reduction of the military establishment on 8 January 1698.
-At the 1698 English general election, under a sharing agreement with a Tory, George Pitt, he had his nephew returned at Warham and was himself returned unopposed as MP for Portsmouth on the government interest.
+At the 1698 English general election, under a sharing agreement with a Tory, George Pitt, he had his nephew returned at Wareham and was himself returned unopposed as MP for Portsmouth on the government interest.
 Erle was a Court supporter and spoke and voted against the third reading of the disbanding bill on 18 January 1699.

 In 1699, Erle lost one of his regiments and returned to Ireland as second in command to Lord Galway.
 He was appointed an Irish Privy Councillor.
 He was returned again as MP for Portsmouth in the two elections of 1701.
 However at the second election of that year, Erle was also returned as MP for Wareham and chose to sit there.
 He brought in the mutiny bill on 5 February 1702, and told against an amendment to it on 16 February.
 Erle was given leave to go to Ireland on 4 March 1702, having been appointed Commander-in-Chief of the land forces in Ireland under the Earl of Rochester.
 He was made a Lord Justice of Ireland and then promoted to Lieutenant-General.
-Erle stood again at Warham and Portsmouth at the 1702 English general election and chose to sit for Wareham again.
+Erle stood again at Wareham and Portsmouth at the 1702 English general election and chose to sit for Wareham again.

 In 1703, Erle became MP for Cork City in the Irish Parliament and held this seat until 1713.
 He was given command of a newly raised regiment of dragoons in June 1704 and did not vote for the Tack on 28 November 1704.
 In 1705, Erle was appointed Lieutenant-General of the Ordnance, a post which he held until 1712.
 He was also returned again as MP for Wareham at the 1705 English general election.
 Erle supported the Court choice of Speaker on 25 October 1705 and was named to the drafting committee on the mutiny bill on 23 January 1706.
 He voted with the government over the regency bill on 18 February 1706.
 Erle managed the mutiny bill through the House, and chaired the committee of the whole on 6 March 1706.